Philliec459/Open-Source-Petrophysics/README.md

     - Saturation Calculations using Interactive Pickett Plot
     - Optimization used to estimate lithology
     - Model Permeability using kNN
-    - Estimate Thomeer parameters from PHIT and Knn Permeability using Knn
+    - Estimate Thomeer Capillary Pressure parameters using PHIT and Knn Permeability and Python's Knn
-    - Free Water Level search\
+    - Perform Free Water Level (FWL) search
-    - Estimate Capillary Pressure based saturations using Thomeer parameters
+    - Estimate Pc-based saturations using Thomeer parameters and and Height above FWL
-    - Expprt results to las file
+    - Expprt results to Excel and las files
 - Interactive workflows for Waxman-Smits saturation analysis
 - Interactive Passey methods used in unconventional well log analysis